shangjingbo1226/AutoPhrase/README.md

     [slides](http://jialu.cs.illinois.edu/paper/sigmod2015-liu-slides.pdf))

 ## New Features
+(compared to SegPhrase)

-*   **No Human Effort**.
-We are using the distant training based on the quality phrases in knowledge bases to generate labels.
+*   **Minimized Human Effort**.
+We develop a robust positive-only distant training method to estimate the phrase quality by leveraging exsiting general knowledge bases.
 *   **Support Multiple Languages: English, Spanish, and Chinese**.
 The language in the input will be automatically detected.
 *   **High Accuracy**.
-Precision and recall are improved over our previous work SegPhrase, because context-aware phrasal segmentation considering POS tags has been developed and single-word phrases are modeled systematiaclly.
+We propose a POS-guided phrasal segmentation model incorporating POS tags when POS tagger is available.
+Meanwhile, the new framework is able to extract single-word quality phrases.
 *   **High Efficiency**.
 A better indexing and an almost lock-free parallelization are implemented, which lead to both running time speedup and memory saving.

 ## Related GitHub Repositories